All Photos © Christine Elise McCarthy 2014

 OK – this dish is really easy to make & wildly delicious!
 And – you get to smoke it yourself in just five minutes!
 This is a really cool new trick I learned & I cannot wait to find new ways to use it.

-All you do it get a piece of natural charcoal (without lighter fluid or chemicals) – like this:
+All you need is a piece of natural charcoal (without lighter fluid or chemicals) – like this:

 You heat it up on the stove – like this: